 We here at Alchemist Farm are proud pioneers Humane Breeding & Hatching practices.

 All of our various breeding groups of chickens are kept on separate parts of our property in full sized coops with fenced off pasture so they have access to dirt, sun and plenty of fresh air.
-None of our birds are kept in breeding cages or inhumane conditions.
+None of our chickens are kept in breeding cages or inhumane conditions.
 All of our coops are moved monthly to fresh pasture where we reseed the used space, our flocks constantly have access to the nutrition they need.

 We believe Holistic Health Management of our flocks and pour extra energy into preventative maintenance as opposed to waiting for issues to arise within our flocks.
 We give apple cider vinegar in the drinking water along with garlic to help ward off any parasites.
 Vitamins and electrolytes are given weekly year round and in the winter months we feed coconut milk/coconut cream to help give the ladies some extra fatty nutrients.
 In 2016 we began using a new line of herbal tinctures to boost the health of our birds further.